 Snowy and cold conditions forecast to continue on Tuesday

-Status orange wind warning is in force for Donegal, Galway, Leitrim, Mayo, Sligo, Clare and Kerry
+Status orange wind warning in force for Donegal, Galway, Leitrim, Mayo, Sligo, Clare and Kerry

-Sheep are fed during heavy snowfall in Roundwood, Co Wicklow on Monday.
+Sheep feed during heavy snowfall in Roundwood, Co Wicklow.
 Photograph: Garry O’Neill

-People walking on Salthill promenade in Co Galway as Storm Ciara sweeps over the country.
-Met Éireann has said there is a ‘a significant risk of coastal flooding’.
-Photograph: PA

-Blackrock Diving Tower in Salthill Co Galway is battered by waves.
-Photograph: PA

 A photograph of flooding from Hawes, North Yorkshire in the UK on Sunday.
 Photograph: Thomas Beresford/PA